 This software registers two images using the transformation of the Cartesian coordinate system (similarity

-provides the names of the two image files to be registered.
-The program will then automatically register the
+images to be registered.
+The program will then automatically register the images and display the result.

 Assumptions: It is assumed that